AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineOneVsAll.md

 # [API Reference](../../API.md) - [Models](../Models.md) - SupportVectorMachineOneVsAll

-SupportVectorMachineOneVsAll is a supervised machine learning model that predicts values of -1 and 1 only.
+SupportVectorMachineOneVsAll is a supervised machine learning model that predicts values of positive integers.
+It uses multiple support vector machine models to achieve multi-class classification capabilities.
 It assumes that the data is linearly seperable.

 ## Constructors